cogini/prometheus_exometer/README.md

   ]
 end
 ```
-This will pull in Exometer and its dependencies as well.
+This will pull in Exometer and its dependencies.

 Configure Exometer to use the custom
 [probes](https://github.com/Feuerlabs/exometer_core/blob/master/doc/README.md#Built-in_entries_and_probes)